eltrovert/k8s-zero-to-hero/basic/setup-k8s-eks.md

-# Setup Kubernetes Cluster On AWS Using EKS (Elastic Container Service)
+# Setup Kubernetes Cluster On AWS Using EKS (Elastic Kubernetes Service)

 In this article, we will go over the steps for setting up a Kubernetes cluster on Amazon Web Services (AWS) using the console, shell, and CloudFormation.